We are updating the website. If you experience any problems, try again later or contact us. Contact

 Read more about how to declare some common types of income when you live in Sweden and work in Denmark further down in this article.

-Have you worked remotely in 2023?
+Have you worked remotely in 2024?

-If you have worked remotely in 2023, your salary from Denmark may be taxed in Sweden.
+If you have worked remotely in 2024, your salary from Denmark may be taxed in Sweden.

-As an employee of a private Danish employer, the Øresund Agreement applies, which means that you pay tax on your salary in your main country of work, Denmark, if you have worked there at least half of the working days during a three-month period, and the rest of the time at your home in Sweden or on temporary business trips.
+As an employee of a private Danish employer, the Øresund Tax Agreement applies, which means that you pay tax on your salary in your main country of work, Denmark, if you have worked there at least half of the working days during a three-month period, and the rest of the time at your home in Sweden or on temporary business trips.
 Note that holidays, paid sick days and part of a working day in Denmark count as full working days in Denmark.
-If you do not fulfil the requirement of working more than 50 % in Denmark, the Øresund Agreement does not apply to you.
+If you do not fulfill the requirement of working more than 50 % in Denmark, the Øresund Tax Agreement does not apply to you.

-You will then need to calculate an apportionment of your salary based on the number of active working days in Denmark and Sweden during the period when you were not covered by the Øresund Agreement.
+You will then need to calculate an apportionment of your salary based on the number of active working days in Denmark and Sweden during the period when you were not covered by the Øresund Tax Agreement.
 During this period, salary for working days in Denmark will be taxed in Denmark, and salary for working days in Sweden and on business trips in countries other than Denmark will be taxed in Sweden.

-If you are employed by a Danish public sector employer, the Øresund Agreement does not apply to you.
-If you have worked at home in Sweden, you must distribute your salary based on the actual working hours in Denmark and Sweden respectively.
+If you are employed by a Danish public sector employer, the Øresund Tax Agreement of 2003 does not apply to you.
+If you have worked at home in Sweden, you must calculate an allocation of your salary based on the actual working time in Denmark and Sweden respectively.
 This means that you will be taxed in Denmark for the days you have worked in Denmark and in Sweden for the days you have worked from home.

 You can calculate the total number of working days during the year and how many of those days you worked in Denmark and Sweden.
 Divide the number of working days in Sweden by the total number of working days and multiply it by the annual salary.
 You have now calculated the salary for work done in Sweden.